Article

 Research has shown that by 2030, 70% of finance functions will use AI for real-time decision making and 15% of daily decisions will be fully autonomous, according to Gartner.

 The most successful CFOs view AI as an operational capability and decision-support tool, rather than a standalone technology initiative or decision-maker.
+Our survey found that 25% of leaders say connecting and integrating systems for enterprise-wide AI would have the greatest impact on their ability to move forward.

 While clean data is incredibly important, data perfection is not a prerequisite.
 If you don’t have the means to invest in something like a data warehouse, make sure you have clear ownership.
 Every AI-supported process needs a human accountable for its outcomes.